Table of Contents

 The agenteval bench gdpr calibrate command runs the hand-labeled golden dataset against the configured judge and produces a calibration report:

-The golden dataset contains hand-labeled scenario/response pairs distributed across the 5 GDPR pillars.
+The golden dataset contains hand-labeled scenario/response pairs distributed across the 6 GDPR pillars (Foundations, Lawful Basis, Subject Rights, Transparency, Privacy-by-Design, Governance & Accountability).
 For each entry, the calibration runner asks the judge to score the response, then compares the judge's score to the human label.
 For an end-to-end plain-English walkthrough of how calibration works and what kappa means, see how-it-works.md.

 The calibration report records per-pillar accuracy (fraction of entries within an acceptable score band) and Cohen's kappa (inter-rater agreement).
 The default CI gate requires: